zzell/ke/readme.md

 (AWS EC2)

 ### Orchestration
-is the automated configuration, coordination, and management of computer systems and software.
+Automated configuration, coordination, and management of computer systems and software.

 ### Containerization
 Containerization essentially virtualizes an operating system so applications can be distributed across a single host without requiring their own virtual machine.
 It does this by giving an app access to a single operating system kernel, which is the core module of the operating system.
 All containerized apps running on a single machine will run on the same Linux kernel.

 ## Process Planning (SDLC)
 ### Agile software development concept